-Gartner calls this Buyer Enablement, and is perfectly aligned with account based marketing.
+Gartner calls this Buyer Enablement and is perfectly aligned with account-based marketing.
 You do not have to wait for a qualified lead to come to you.
 Sales reps can be a channel to prospective customers, who reaches out to give prescriptive advice.

 In large and complex B2B deals it is not only about getting one single person to sign on the dotted line.
-There are multiple ways each role and department can benefit from IoT, and you need buy-in from the whole organisation to close the deal.
+There are multiple ways each role and department can benefit from IoT, and you need buy-in from the whole organization to close the deal.

-Account based marketing is the best solution to this challenge.
-This strategy helps you to pursue large companies with multiple decision makers and departments, and tailor your message to each individual.
+Account-based marketing is the best solution to this challenge.
+This strategy helps you to pursue large companies with multiple decision-makers and departments, and tailor your message to each individual.

-You can create anything from videos, articles, white papers, interactive tools and then educate and nurture each of the decision makers at once.
+You can create anything from videos, articles, white papers, interactive tools and then educate and nurture each of the decision-makers at once.